 Whichever you do, try to avoid bruising the apples.
-Bruised apples will go bad more quickly.
-If you do bruise some, you can always make canned cinnamon apples or homemade canned applesauce using a water bath or pressure canner, and that will give you the ability to still eat them later.
+Bruised apples or a bad apple spoils more quickly.
+If you do bruise some, you can always make canned cinnamon apples, apple butter, or homemade canned applesauce using a water bath or pressure canner, and that will give you the ability to still eat them later.
 You can also try your hand at pressing cider, but that requires a bit more equipment!

 How To Store Apples

-As you can see, picking the apples is pretty easy.
+As you can see, apple picking is pretty easy.
 But what’s the best way to store apples?
 Is there a trick to how to keep apples fresh?
 Let’s talk about that.

 How Long Do Apples Last?

-Depending on the season apples ripen, they will either go bad quickly, or last for months.
+Depending on the apple season in question, they will either go bad quickly, or last for months.